mmistakes/made-mistakes-jekyll/README.md

 - optimize images
 - optimize and resize `feature` images
 - optimize and combine SVG icon set
-- serve site with Browser Sync
+- serve site locally for testing with Browser Sync
-- deploy site to production via Rsync
+- deploy site to production server via Rsync
 - submit XML sitemap to Google & Bing

-Default structure (modify paths in `gulpfile.js` and `_config.yml` if altered):
+Default structure (paths can be modified in `gulpfile.js` and `_config.yml`):

 ```bash
 ├── gulp                      # => gulp tasks